 8. Visit the Fairytale Neuschwanstein Castle in Bavaria

-Bavaria’s Neuschwanstein Castle was the inspiration for Disney’s iconic Cinderella Castle.
+During your road trip in Bavaria, stop by Neuschwanstein Castle, which was the inspiration for Disney’s iconic Cinderella Castle.
 It was the home of King Ludwig II.
 He grew up in the medieval knights’ castle but had always dreamed of building a castle on the rugged hill above the village.

 This 19th-century palace is located at the southwest border of the German state of Bavaria.
 Although it can be visited only within guided tours for security reasons, this idyllic setting is well worth the visit.